abhi-singhs/wysiwyg/README.md

 Implementation details:
 - Uses `@azure-rest/ai-inference` SDK pointed at `https://models.github.ai/inference`.
-- Reuses your provided GitHub PAT for authentication (no extra keys required).
-- Guards against empty input and very large notes (> ~8k chars pre-format).
+- Streaming responses progressively populate preview (auto-scroll if at bottom).
-- Low temperature (0.2) for consistent, deterministic formatting.
+- Low temperature (0.2) for structural determinism.
-- Supports streaming preview: content appears progressively; you can stop mid-way and accept partial output.
+- Dynamic model list fetched from public catalog; if it fails a curated fallback list is used.
+- Custom system prompt stored locally and resettable with one click.
+- PAT forwarded only per request (never persisted server-side).

 Your token is never stored server-side; it's only forwarded in-memory for the model call during the active request.

 ## Required GitHub Token Scopes

-Minimal:
-- `repo`
-- `read:user`
+Minimal (current features):
+- `issue` create/search issues, labels
-- `project` (or fine‑grained: project + issues access)
+- `organization_projects` fine‑grained: access to Issues + Projects
+- `organization_models:read`

 ## Security Features